mkatychev/filmreel/Reel.md

 `Sequence number` - a number representing a particular step in an object's state transition:

 * The presence of a Frame does not necessarily allude to a state transition.
 Most `Error Frame`s, for example, do not modify state.
-* A sequence number must be a whole number unless there are multiple `Frame type`s associated with a particular sequence number, then the sequence number must be suffized with a decimal value delimited by an underscore:
+* A sequence number must be a whole number unless there are multiple `Frame type`s associated with a particular sequence number, then the sequence number must be suffixed with a decimal value delimited by an underscore:

 <a name="listing-3"></a>